Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-24: Database Integrity Checks Implementation

+Today we implemented a comprehensive database integrity check system:

+1. **Analysis Phase**:
+   - Examined the current state of database integrity validation
+   - Identified potential integrity issues that need to be checked
+   - Analyzed the relationships between tables that need constraint validation
+   - Researched best practices for database integrity checks

+2. **Design Phase**:
+   - Designed a comprehensive integrity check system
+   - Created a mechanism for periodic integrity checks
+   - Designed a user interface for managing integrity checks
+   - Planned the integration with the existing database system

+3. **Implementation Phase**:
+   - Created a database integrity checker with comprehensive checks
+   - Implemented a service for running integrity checks periodically
+   - Created a user interface for managing integrity checks
+   - Updated the app configuration to include integrity check settings
+   - Added initialization of the integrity service in the app startup
+   - Created comprehensive documentation for the integrity check system

+4. **Testing Phase**:
+   - Verified that integrity checks correctly identify issues
+   - Tested the automatic fixing of integrity issues
+   - Ensured the periodic integrity check service works correctly
+   - Fixed any issues found during testing

+This implementation provides several benefits:

+- Improved data integrity through comprehensive checks
+- Early detection of potential issues before they cause problems
+- Automatic fixing of integrity issues
+- User interface for managing integrity checks
+- Detailed reporting of integrity issues and fixes

+These changes significantly improve the reliability of our database operations, making the application more robust and resilient to data integrity issues.

 ## 2025-06-23: Database Error Handling System Implementation

 Today we implemented a comprehensive error handling system for database operations: